tfresource/tfresource-website/topics/README.md

   - About
 ---

-The pages on TF Resource are loosely divided into sections on models, data, practical applications/use cases, and a glossary.
+The pages on ==TFR== are loosely divided into sections on models, data, practical applications/use cases, and a glossary.

 Browse below, or use the search box to find something specific.